isomerpages/sentosa-corp/resources/news/_posts/2026-04-13-post-STB Launches AI Powered Robodog Guides at Sentosa and the Mandai Wildlife Reserve.md

 <p>At the Mandai Wildlife Reserve, the robodogs will be deployed across its
 two new indoor attractions – Exploria, a 10,000sqm nature-themed immersive multimedia experience, and Curiosity Cove, a 4,600sqm nature-inspired playscape for children and families.
-At Exploria, the robodogs will be integrated into its signature light spectacle, <em>The Planet Awakens</em>, emerging from its fived themed worlds as part of the show.
-They will also roam the attraction as interactive guides, helping guests navigate the space.
-At Curiosity Cove, guests can reserve a robodog as their personal guide for tailored commentary and interactive assistance.
-Plans are also underway to include the robodog in Curiosity Cove’s curated birthday packages for kids.</p>
-<p></p>
+Across both attractions, guests can catch the robodogs in action as they perform a range of playful moves, from friendly waves to energetic stunts like somersaults.
+The robodogs will make surprise appearances within Exploria’s <em>Our Interconnected World</em>, the central hub of the attraction, creating memorable photo moments for guests.
+At Curiosity Cove, they will take on a more interactive role, greeting guests together with the Ranger Buddies crew.</p>
+<p>“The pilots in Sentosa and the Mandai Wildlife Reserve mark an exciting
-<p>“This pilot marks an exciting step forward in reimagining visitor experiences
-through technology,” said Oliver Chong, Assistant Chief Executive International Group, Singapore Tourism Board.
-“Through our collaboration with Mafengwo, we are combining rich travel insights with AI to deliver more personalised, engaging and differentiated experiences that set Singapore apart.”</p>
+step towards reimagining visitor experiences through technology and innovation,” said Oliver Chong, Assistant Chief Executive International Group, Singapore Tourism Board.
+“Through our collaboration with Mafengwo, we look forward to continue delivering more personalised, engaging and differentiated experiences that set Singapore apart.”</p>
-<p></p>
-<h4><strong>Enhancing experiences across iconic attractions</strong></h4>
 <p>Both pilot partners expressed enthusiasm for the pilot’s potential to
 transform the visitor experience.</p>
 <p>Mr Michael Ma, Assistant Chief Executive (Business &amp; Digital Technology